Curriculum Vitae

 - Polyakov, E. (forthcoming).
 “Evaluation of Modern Computer-Aided Sheet Music Analysis Methods in a Practical Context.”
 In: GMTH Proceedings.

-- Polyakov, E. (under review).
+- Polyakov, E. (forthcoming).
 “Understanding and Emulating Time: Analyzing and Simulating Musical Microrhythm Timing with the beat_it Toolbox.”
-Submitted to Proceedings of Innovation in Music 2025.
+In: Proceedings of Innovation in Music 2025.
 Routledge.

 Talks and Conferences